bitmakerlabs/dev_environment_setup/README.md

-# Suggested Linux Setup for BitmakerLabs
+# Suggested Linux Setup for Bitmaker

 ## Getting Started

-This guide is accurate as of 02/14 on Ubuntu 13.10
+This guide is accurate as of 01/16 on Ubuntu 14.04

 <hr>

-This is a companion document to Ryan Ming's [Rails Dev Setup Guide](https://github.com/rynmng/rails-dev-setup-guide).
+This is a companion document to our [Rails Dev Setup Guide](https://github.com/bitmakerlabs/rails-dev-setup-guide).
 If you are running a Mac, ignore what's below.
-If you are rock'n Linux, we suggest you scan Ryan's document for context, pour yourself a refreshing drink, then jump into it below.
+If you are rock'n Linux, we suggest you scan our document for context, pour yourself a refreshing drink, then jump into it below.

 ### Assumptions